mximp/se-limitations-slr/README.md

 The main goal of the review is to collect the ultimate list of known issues/problems within symbolic execution field as well as exising approaches to solve those problems.

+There is also web-site telling aobut current progress and key results: https://mximp.github.io/se-limitations-slr/

 ## Review process overview

 The key activity of the review is to assess information within exising studies to acquire answers